-The Obligor has covenanted and undertaken in the Purchase Undertaking that:
+The Obligor will covenant and undertake in the Purchase Undertaking that:

-- (a) if, at the time of delivery of the exercise notice in accordance with the provisions of the Purchase Undertaking, Dar Al-Arkan Real Estate Development Company remains in actual or constructive possession, custody or control of all or any part of the Lease Assets, the Certificateholder Put Right Lease Assets, the Change of Control Put Right Lease Assets or the Tangibility Event Put Right Lease Assets, as the case may be; and - (b) if, following delivery of the exercise notice in accordance with the provision of the Purchase Undertaking, the relevant Exercise Price, Certificateholder Put Right Exercise Price, Change of Control the Obligor shall (as an independent, severable and separately enforceable obligation) fully indemnify the Trustee for the purpose of redemption in full of the Certificates then outstanding or the Certificateholder Put Right Certificates, the Change of Control Put Right Certificates or the Tangibility Event Put Right Certificates, as the case may be, and, accordingly, the amount payable under any such indemnity claim will equal the Exercise Price, the Certificateholder Put Right Exercise Price, the Change of Control Put Right Exercise Price or the Tangibility Event Put Right Exercise Price, as the case may be.
+- (a) if, at the time of delivery of the exercise notice in accordance with the provisions of the Purchase Undertaking, Dar Al-Arkan Real Estate Development Company remains in actual or constructive possession, custody or control of all or any part of the Lease Assets, the Certificateholder Put Right Lease Assets, the Change of Control Put Right Lease Assets or the Tangibility Event Put Right Lease Assets, as the case may be; and - (b) if, following delivery of the exercise notice in accordance with the provision of the Purchase Undertaking, the relevant Exercise Price, Certificateholder Put Right Exercise Price, Change of Control Put Right Exercise Price or Tangibility Event Put Right Exercise Price, as the case may be, is not paid in accordance with the provisions of the Purchase Undertaking for any reason whatsoever, the Obligor shall (as an independent, severable and separately enforceable obligation) fully indemnify the Trustee for the purpose of redemption in full of the Certificates then outstanding or the Certificateholder Put Right Certificates, the Change of Control Put Right Certificates or the Tangibility Event Put Right Certificates, as the case may be, and, accordingly, the amount payable under any such indemnity claim will equal the Exercise Price, the Certificateholder Put Right Exercise Price, the Change of Control Put Right Exercise Price or the Tangibility Event Put Right Exercise Price, as the case may be.
 Payment of an amount equal to the relevant Exercise Price, Certificateholder Put Right Exercise Price, Change of Control Put Right Exercise Price or Tangibility Event Put Right Exercise Price, as the case may be, into the Transaction Account in accordance with the Purchase Undertaking shall evidence the acceptance of the exercise notice by the Obligor delivered in accordance with the provisions of the Purchase Undertaking and the conclusion of the transfer of the Trustee's rights, title, interest, benefits and entitlements in, to and under the Lease Assets, the Certificateholder Put Right Lease Assets, the Change of Control Put Right Lease Assets or the Tangibility Event Put Right Lease Assets, as the case may be, to the Obligor.